danguzzo/CircularEEE_SDModel/README.md

+- [ ] Update retrospective model and sdmdoc

 # cirularEEE_SDmodel
 The Circular EEE SD model was created with the following purpose: to represent region-wide long-term dynamics of stocks and flows of EEEs when introducing specific scenarios for Circular Economy strategies implementation.